yongyw123/mig-sync-interface/README.md

 ## TODO?

-1. To add a debouncer for HW reset button.
+1. To add a debouncer for the HW reset button.
 2. To add data masking option for different width: {64, 32, 16, 8} bits for flexibility?
 3. More robust synchronizers: with Handshakers, FIFO?
 Currently, the implemented synchronizers assume certain conditions on the signal width and fixed clock rates on both domains.